 *Anti—liberty/gun D/S/Cs know this, but feeling good about their superior intellect and morality in establishing such zones is far more important to them than the lives of the little people like you and me– and our children.
 They want you to “feel” safe.
 Being safe matters only for them and their families, not you or yours.

 *The police have no legal obligation to protect me—or anyone.

-*The police simply can’t protect anyone; there are far too few of them and far too many of us, and circa 2020, proactively doing their jobs is a sucker’s bet/
+*The police simply can’t protect anyone; there are far too few of them–fewer than ever before–and far too many of us, and circa 2021, proactively doing their jobs is a sucker’s bet.

-*When seconds count, the police are always minutes (or in Detroit and many other places, an hour or more) away—when they respond at all.
+*When seconds count, the police are always minutes (or in blue cities and many other places, an hour or more) away—when they respond at all.

 *I accept personal responsibility and live accordingly.

 *As an adult, I am solely responsible for my continuing existence.